 Add the cooked tempeh back to the skillet, along with the coconut sugar, tamarind concentrate, and tamari or soy sauce.
 The mixture will develop a flavorful crust around the tempeh as it cooks.
 Continue cooking for a few minutes to mellow out the spice paste.

 Transfer the sambal goreng tempeh from the skillet to an attractive serving dish.
 If desired, garnish the dish with thinly sliced bird's eye chilies and cilantro leaves.
+If you want to brighten up the flavors, add a spoonful of a raw sambal such as sambal dabu dabu, or sambal matah.
+If you have leftover long beans, you can put 'em to work in the Filipino dish adobong sitaw.

 This sambal goreng recipe pairs beautifully with a ton of complementary dishes: